Most aspiring course creators decide to create a course because they have a passion or expertise they want to share with the world.

 3. An Email Sequence

-1. Create Your Freebie
+Step N1.
+Create Your Freebie

 The perfect time to come up with this freebie is as soon as you have an idea for your online course and before you actually spend any time creating it.

-In my opinion and experience, this is one of the surefire ways to validate whether there is a market for your new course.
+All in all, this is one of the surefire ways to validate whether there is a market for your new course.

-We all know creating online courses is time intensive.
+We all know creating online courses is time-intensive.
 It could potentially take 4-6 months.

 You can totally avoid this, if you first validate your course idea, by using a freebie around the topic of your course.

-There are two ways to come up with the right freebie:
+Overall, there are two ways to come up with the right freebie:

 - You could create a high level (10 foot view version) of your course.